samwallach7/NHL_Analysis/README.md

 <img width="698" alt="Screenshot 2024-04-15 at 8 54 02 PM" src="https://github.com/samwallach7/NHL_Analysis/assets/148116220/5c765727-1b57-4183-aa07-e6d7a1a1b8b3">

+This model shows a threshold of about 3.5 goals per game significantly increasing the odds of a team making the playoffs and 4 goals per game all but assuring playoff qualification.
+Naturally, other factors besides goals scored can impact a playoff outcome.
+A high-scoring but defensively-decificent team might in the end give up more goals on average than they score, which costs them wins and valuable points.
+While that data isn’t built into this model, perhaps that is the case for the cluster 3 teams above the 3.5 goals per game mark.

 Using Goals Against:

 Clusters 0 and 3 made the playoffs while clusters 1 and 2 did not.

 <img width="699" alt="Screenshot 2024-04-15 at 8 55 02 PM" src="https://github.com/samwallach7/NHL_Analysis/assets/148116220/b6df39bc-9381-42c6-9ee6-37dd0dffd95d">

+In this model, there seems to be more overlap on the lower end (less goals allowed per game) between teams that made the playoffs and teams that did not.
+Obviously the main aim of the game is to score goals, so teams that are strong defensively but are lacking offensively will struggle to win games, earn points and make the playoffs.

 Using the spread between goals for and goals against (per game):